 Reyna Silver Announces Further Upsize to Previously Announced Bought Deal Financing

 VANCOUVER, British Columbia and HONG KONG, Feb.
 02, 2023 (GLOBE NEWSWIRE) -- Reyna Silver Corp.
-(TSXV: RSLV; OTCQB: RSNVF; FRA: 4ZC) (“Reyna” or the "Company") is pleased to announce that, in connection with its previously announced “bought deal” private placement of units, the Company has entered into an amended agreement with Eight Capital, as lead underwriter and bookrunner, and on behalf of a syndicate of underwriters (collectively, the “Underwriters”), pursuant to which the Corporation has increased the size of the private placement to 21,668,000 units of the Company (the "Units"), at a price of C$0.30 per Unit (the "Issue Price"), for aggregate gross proceeds of C$6,500,400 (the “Upsized Offering”).
+RSLVRSNVF4ZC)) ("Reyna" or the "Company") is pleased to announce that, in connection with its previously announced "bought deal" private placement of units, the Company has entered into an amended agreement with Eight Capital, as lead underwriter and bookrunner, and on behalf of a syndicate of underwriters (collectively, the "Underwriters"), pursuant to which the Corporation has increased the size of the private placement to 21,668,000 units of the Company (the "Units"), at a price of C$0.30 per Unit (the "Issue Price"), for aggregate gross proceeds of C$6,500,400 (the "Upsized Offering").

 Each Unit will be comprised of one common share of the Company (each, a "Common Share") and one common share purchase warrant (each, a "Warrant"), with each Warrant entitling the holder thereof to purchase one additional Common Share at a price of C$0.40 per Common Share for a period of 36 months following the closing date of the Upsized Offering.